Repel Flea, Tick and Worm Repellent

 Read More

-For best results, feed daily and begin feeding 6 weeks before peak flea and tick season to build natural defences early.
+✔️ Begin feeding at least 6 weeks before peak flea and tick season to help build up natural resistance.

 Subscribe Save 5%